lerna-lite/lerna-lite/packages/watch/README.md

 ### `--glob`

-Provide a Glob pattern to target which files to watch, note that this will be appended to the package file path is provided to Chokidar.
+Provide a Glob pattern to target which file types to watch, note that this will be appended to the package file path that will be provided to Chokidar.
 For example if our package is located under `/home/user/monorepo/packages/pkg-1` and we define `"glob": "/src/**/*.{ts,tsx}"`, it will end using the following watch pattern in Chokidar `/home/user/monorepo/packages/pkg-1/src/**/*.{ts,tsx}`

 ```sh
 # glob pattern will be appended to package path to Chokidar files to watch